Graphs with large total angular resolution: NP-hardness

 As variable gadget we use a triangle followed by a sequence of $m$ hexagons and followed by another triangle.
 Each hexagon consists of six triangles sharing the center point.
 Each non-extreme hexagon of the sequence is incident to its neighboring hexagons via two ``opposite'' edges.
 The initial triangle is incident to the first hexagon via the edge opposite to the incidence with the second hexagon.
 The final triangle is incident to the last hexagon via the edge opposite to the incidence with the second to last hexagon.
 The vertices of the initial and the final triangle that are incident to none of the hexagons are denoted as $A_{i,1}$ and $A_{i,2}$, respectively.

 For each variable $x_i$, we assign one side of the hexagonal path to the positive literal $x_i$ and the other to the negative literal $\overline{x}_i$.
-The intermediate vertices of the $j$th hexagon of the path are denoted with $X_{i,j}$ and $\overline{X}_{i,j}$, respectively, and called \emph{literal vertices}.
+The intermediate vertices of the $j$th hexagon of the path are denoted with $X_{i,j}$ and $\overline{X}_{i,j}$, respectively, and are called \emph{literal vertices}.
 They will be used for connecting a literal to its clause.

-Additionally we use a connector gadget.
+Additionally, we use a connector gadget.
 It consists of two triangles with a common edge.
-The two vertices that are incident to only one of the triangles are denoted as $A_{i,3}$ and $A_{i,4}$, respectively.
+The two vertices that are incident to only one of the triangles are denoted by $A_{i,3}$ and $A_{i,4}$, respectively.

 Note that for all three gadgets, an embedding with total angular resolution $60^{\circ}$ is unique up to rotation, scaling and reflection of the whole gadget.
 Especially, for each gadget, all triangles are congruent.